 I mean how can you NOT smile looking at this colorful take on a turkey? :)

-The most important part of getting this DIY to work is having good quality balloons and great helium, which is why I am excited to be partnering with Balloon Time for this second festive balloon post (see the Jack-O-Lanterns we did right here).
+The most important part of getting this DIY to work is having good quality balloons and great helium, which is why I am excited to be partnering with Balloon Time for this second festive balloon post (see the Jack-O-Lanterns balloons we did).

 To make the turkey balloons you will need:

 - Good quality latex balloons – this is not a time to skimp at the dollar store.
 Here are my favorite good balloons

 - Clear vellum – which we use instead of paper because it is lighter

 - Markers and a black sharpie to color the turkeys

 - Our turkey balloon print out, unless you’d like to freehand your own.

 1. Start by printing out the turkey balloon outline – you can print it directly onto the vellum, or print it onto card stock, cut and use as a template.